 Taking an evidence-based approach and looking at your teams’ dynamics one by one, rather than dividing and analyzing your entire workforce based on gender, can help any organization retain their top talent.

 Whether you’re in a traditional office five days a week, working a hybrid schedule, or a remote employee, it’s hard to deny the impact of the shift toward work from anywhere policies.
-All of Blueground’s turnkey apartments in 21 cities are ideal for remote work, with fast Wi-Fi and discrete areas for working and living.
+All of Blueground’s turnkey apartments in cities around the world are ideal for remote work, with fast Wi-Fi and discrete areas for working and living.

 Our local teams make sure that our move-in ready homes are located in dynamic neighborhoods that allow our guests to make the most of their time in a new city.
 As part of our series on how the Covid-19 pandemic has affected the way we work, we have highlighted advice from various business leaders and experts.